 This is our list of the must-have nursing school supplies.
 These are not the only things needed for nursing school.

-We could have made a list of a 100 nursing supplies for school.
+We could have made a list of a 100 must-have nursing student supplies.
 Which we thought about doing.

-In the end we just picked the most essential nursing supplies for students to get you started.
+In the end, we just picked the most essential nursing supplies for students just to get you started.

 Please take a moment to share this nursing student’s checklist.

 What other important nursing school supplies did we miss?

 - How to Ask Someone to Pin You for Nursing Ceremony

 Update: This article was originally posted February 10, 2019.
 This article has been reviewed and updated.